By using our site, you agree to our cookie policy.

 Want to apply for a mortgage but not sure where to start?
 We talk you through the difference between lenders and brokers — and even some of that annoying jargon — in our handy guide.

 Looking to apply for a mortgage?
 It can definitely be intimidating when you decide to try for a mortgage — especially the first time.
 And not everyone knows where to start.
 That’s OK — though the process may seem overwhelming, it’s actually relatively straightforward.
 Getting your paperwork together helps (more on that here), but if you just want to get a feel for the process then you’re in the right place.
+Or, if you want to delve even deeper, Money Saving Expert has a great downloadable guide for first time buyers and mortgages that goes into every detail of the process, from how to increase your chances of getting approved to what to expect from mortgage insurance.
+It’s a good resource if you really want to delve in — but we’ll cover the basics of how to get a mortgage if you’re just getting started.

 There are a few different places you can apply for a mortgage, but no matter where you go you’ll have to provide the same things — mainly proof of deposit and income.
 You’ll normally have to show bank statements, payslips, and proof that you have a deposit.
 (Things can be a little trickier if you’re self-employed or don’t have great credit, you can read more about it in our complete mortgage guide.)